Features of an ObjectListView

 Yet more slothful!

-If you set UseNotifyPropertyChanged, then ObjectListView will listen for changes on your model classes, and automatically update the rows when properties on the model classes changed.
+If you set UseNotifyPropertyChanged to true, then ObjectListView will listen for changes on your model classes, and automatically update the rows when properties on the model classes changed.

 Obviously, your model objects have to implement INotifyPropertyChanged.